persim/cicero-sample/README.md

 # cicero-sample
 This repository contains a basic example on how configure and use Cicero.
+For more information about Cicero, visit the main <a href="http://www.icta.ufl.edu/opensource.htm/cicero">website</a>.

 # Setup
 This sample project is ready to use and Cicero is already installed as a dependency module.<br/>